 The key to successful healing after a stroke comes down to two things: intensity and frequency of exercises.
-This is why it’s so important to stay motivated and perform your home therapy program daily or as prescribed by your therapist.
+This is why it’s so important to stay motivated and perform your stroke treatment at home program daily or as prescribed by your therapist.
 Easier said than done, right?

-Here are 10 tips that can help you stay committed to your stroke recovery program at home:
+Here are 10 tips that can help you stay committed to your stroke treatment at home:

 Set a goal for yourself: Setting a goal for yourself can help you stay motivated.
 When setting goals, don’t forget to take time to celebrate the small wins that lead to big wins.
 For example, if you love to paint you could set a long-term goal to be able to paint and you may set a short term goal to pick up a paintbrush with your affected hand.

 Set up a routine: Setting a routine will lead to seeing good results from doing your therapy.
 The more you stick with your routine, the easier it will get!
 Consider setting reminders on your phone or calendar.

 Find your motivation: In order to stick with a program, it’s important to be motivated.
 Before you start your home therapy program, figure out what your true motivation is.
 Perhaps it’s being able to cook again.
 If you feel like you are starting to slack at your home therapy program, remember your motivation.
 Keep that recipe book nearby!

 Stay as independent as you can: Sometimes being in a hospital for awhile and getting help with everything can cause you to quickly forget how much you can still do for yourself!
 Once you’re home however, fight back to get your independence back.
 For example, put your shirt on yourself and just ask for help with buttoning if needed.

 Find support: Having support during the healing process is important to staying committed and motivated during the rehab process.
 That support can come from friends, family members or peers in a stroke support group.
 You just have to be remember that this journey doesn’t have to be lonely!